 - Tracking the qualifications and training of each employee;

 When planning out work orders for the day, having an accurate view of your employees’ qualifications and training is incredibly useful.
 With this knowledge, team leads are better able to choose the right people for the right job.

 This also enables companies to prioritize workforce development and training.
 They can see how future work measures up to the current capabilities of the workforce.
 If a certain complex job will be repeated at a high volume, management can prioritize training the needed number of employees to get the job done.

 By knowing who is trained, who is an expert, when they were trained, and who trained them, companies can get the most out of strategic workforce planning.

 Finally, manufacturing companies need to understand that the technological progress of Industry 4.0 enables all employees to become “smart workers”.
-Every employee needs to be engaged in the company culture for the Smart Workforce to thrive.
+We say that knowledge can be transferred to every employee within your organization, we mean it!
+Every employee needs to be engaged for the Smart Workforce to thrive.

 If Smart Workforce initiatives only included those in leadership or those on the shop floor, then the corporate culture would break down.
 Everyone needs to be involved.